Manyame Air Force Base

-Manyame Air Base (IATA: HRE, ICAO: FVRG) is one of the two main air bases for the Air Force of Zimbabwe, and is located at Harare International (Robert Gabriel Mugabe) Airport.
-Formerly known as New Sarum Air Force Station, Manyame Air Base is home to the fixed-wing transport (Falcon) squadron, as well as the two helicopter squadrons (Spider and Scorpion).
-The base provides a full range of facilities, including workshops, training schools, hospital, and dog-training unit.
+Manyame Air Force Base is one of the two main air bases for the Air Force of Zimbabwe, and is located at Harare International (Robert Gabriel Mugabe) Airport.
+Formerly known as New Sarum Air Force Station, Manyame AFB is home to the fixed-wing transport (Falcon) squadron, as well as the two helicopter squadrons (Spider and Scorpion).
+The base provides a full range of facilities, including workshops, training schools, hospital, and a dog-training unit.